Ericsilva88590/Silva_Eric_Capstone_Project/README.md

 This website can be viewed and used by anyone as it is for you to see and learn more information to protect the wolves from hunting.
 * **Homepage** will include buttons with their designated image to view every page from the website with their information.
 * **Legal and Illegal** page will have two boxes that is color designated red and green with legal and illegal hunting and their information to go along with it.
-* Wolf information page will include wolf species with their information about that wolf type like a red wolf or grey wolf.
+* **Wolf information** page will include wolf species with their information about that wolf type like a red wolf or grey wolf.
-* Protection and parks page will include protection against wolves information as well as parks that have wolves and what you can do to help out wolves!
+* **Protection and parks** page will include protection against wolves information as well as parks that have wolves and what you can do to help out wolves!
-* Hunter stories page will include a life changing story with videos that can be found on hunters and wolf hunting.
+* **Hunter stories** page will include a life changing story with videos that can be found on hunters and wolf hunting.
-* Gallery page will include every picture that was used in the website with a capable zoom in feature to see the picture bigger and better.
+* **Gallery** page will include every picture that was used in the website with a capable zoom in feature to see the picture bigger and better.
-* Resources page will have helpful links and information that you can click on to go to that website.
+* **Resources** page will have helpful links and information that you can click on to go to that website.
 It will also have a join the pack by contacting us to help out or volunteer!
-* Lastly the Products page with products listed for you to buy and help out the wolves!
+* **Products** page with products listed for you to buy and help out the wolves!

 # Instructions:
 1. The code listed is in the docs folder everything will be found there including the main code for each website.